 Create the IAM role and attach the policy

-Create an IAM role that can be assumed by Bob that has read-only access to Amazon Relational Database Service (Amazon RDS) instances.
-To allow an IAM user to assume an IAM role, you must specify a principal that allows IAM users to assume that role.
-For example, a principal similar to arn:aws:iam::123456789012:root allows all IAM identities of account 123456789012 to assume that role.
-For more information, see Creating a role to delegate permissions to an IAM user.
+Create an IAM role for the user to assume that has read-only access to Amazon RDS DB instances.
+You must specify a Principal that allows IAM users to assume the role.
+For example, arn:aws:iam::123456789012:root allows all IAM identities of account 123456789012 to assume the role.

 -